New cold war: US Marines' Norway war games

 And the reason for all this activity?
 In a word: Ukraine.

-"In 2014, that was a clear sign that Russia has stepped in to an area where they are willing and able to use military power," says Eldar Bernil.
+"In 2014, that was a clear sign that Russia has stepped in to an area where they are willing and able to use military power," says Brigadier Eldar Bernil, of the Norwegian Army.
 "Suddenly we have changed focus in particular from what was going on in Afghanistan to collective national defense."

 A senior Norwegian security official told CNN there are increasing concerns about the threat posed by Russia, after their actions in Crimea and eastern Ukraine, where small scale separatist rebellions were backed up with the discreet and deniable use of Russian military might.